qeirreps/qeirreps/pseudo/README_psd.txt

 # Contents

 nonsoc:
-pseudo potential for calculation without spin-orbit coupling.
+pseudopotentials for calculation without spin-orbit coupling.
 See detailed information in each "*.upf" file.

 soc:
-pseudo potential for calculation with spin-orbit coupling.
+pseudopotentials for calculation with spin-orbit coupling.
 See detailed information in each "*.upf" file.